Shantanu990/DS_Project_MMR_Prediction/README.md

 2. To determine feature importance: open the file 'python scripts and notebooks/feature_importance_mmr.py' in python IDE.
 Within the feature_importance_mmr.py script, locate and run the following code blocks in the specified order: upload_files(), normalize_features(), feature_importance().
 A simple plot of the feature importances will be displayed directly in your Python environment's console or plot window.
 3. To run the predictive model: open the file 'python scripts and notebooks/predict_mmr.py' in the python IDE.
 Within the predict_mmr.py script, locate and run the following code blocks: upload_files(), predict_mmr(). metrics demonstrating model improvement, will be displayed in your Python environment's console.
 4. To view the interactive Exploratory Data Analysis (EDA) dashboard.
 Navigate to the 'EDA dashboard' folder and open the file 'MMR_EDA.pbix' using Power BI.
-5. For a detailed overview of the entire project, including in-depth EDA, model development methodologies, and full results: Navigate to the 'project details' folder and open the file **'MMR Predictive Model.pdf'**.
+5. For a detailed overview of the entire project, including in-depth EDA, model development methodologies, and full results: Navigate to the 'project description' folder and open the file **'MMR Predictive Model.pdf'**.

 **Acknowledgment**: Thankful to Kaggel and user Syed Anwar for publishing the car_prices.csv dataset